single-spa/single-spa/docs/parcels.md

 ## Example use cases

 ### Modals
-`App1` handles everything related to contacts (highly cohesive) but in another area `App2` of our single-spa application we need to create a contact.
+`App1` handles everything related to contacts (highly cohesive) but somewhere in `App2` we need to create a contact.
 We could do any number of things to share the functionality between application 1 and 2:
 - If both are written in the same framework we could export/import components.
 - We could reimplement creating a contact (loss of cohesion)
 - We could use single-spa parcels.

-Exporting a parcel that wraps the component gives us the ability to share components and behavior across disparate frameworks, without losing application cohesion.
+Exporting a parcel from `App1` that wraps the craeteContact modal component gives us the ability to share components and behavior across disparate frameworks, without losing application cohesion.
-App1 can export a single-spa parcel and App2 can import the parcel and use it easily.
-One major advantage is that in the below example if App2 is unmounted then the modal will also be unmounted.
+App1 can export a modal as a single-spa parcel and App2 can import the parcel and use it easily.
+One major advantage is that in the below example the parcel/modal from App1 that is being used by App2 will also be unmounted, without unmounting/mounting of App1.

 ```js
 // App1